 Submit support requests and browse self-service resources.

-Companies of all sizes are relying on APIs to ignite their digital transformation, unlocking new value by exposing their capabilities to an ecosystem of developers and partners.
+Companies of all sizes are relying on APIs to ignite their digital transformation.
+This unlocks new value by exposing their capabilities to an ecosystem of developers and partners.

-But once those APIs are published, how does another party (both internally and externally) know what to do with it?
+Once those APIs are published, API documentation makes sure another party (both internally and externally) know what to do with it.

 Think of API documentation as a reference manual that has all of the information you need to work with the API.
 It tells the developer/partner/consumer everything that is possible with the API, and how to get started.